RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

 - The mean reversion trading strategy involves betting that prices will revert back towards the mean or average (of historical trades of size n, where n is tunable hyperparameter).
 Markets are forever moving in and out of phases of mean reversion and momentum.
 Therefore it’s possible to develop strategies for both types of market.
 A simplistic example of a mean reversion strategy is to buy a stock after it has had a large fall in price.
 When a stock has seen a big drop, there’s usually a good chance that it will bounce back to a more normal level.

-- Currently, we have set the sample size to 1000 (i.e calculating the mean of last 1000 trades).
+- In our project, due to limitations on hardware, we can't take long-trend mean value that reflects the true underlying value of an equity (using months or years of data).
+Thus, we instead calculate the mean value of a simple, fixed size trades to "mock" the value of the equity.
+In our case, that size is a hyperparamter and we have set it to 1000 (i.e calculating the mean of last 1000 trades).
+Since 1000 trades is an extremely short term considered many trades may occur within the same millisecond, our mean-reversion strategy has a much higher trading-frequency than other strategies, which introducues a large memory consumption that crashed our VMs.
+To counter this effect, we tuned the buy and sell threshold greater so the trade frequency is lower, but at the cost of failing the pnl.

 ##### Result